gravitl/netmaker-docs/pro/rac.rst

 To use RAC, you will need to have a Netmaker server running and have a user account on that server.
 You will also need to have a client gateway set up on the server that you have access to.

-NOTE: RAC currently works with non-admin users

 Check :ref:`this section <pro/pro-users:adding users>` on how to create a non-admin user.
+RAC can work with both admin and non-admin users but is more suited for non-admins who want to gain access to private resources on the network.

 Using the Remote Access Client (RAC)